Sleep Soundly With Our Top Accommodation KPIs

 This is a core metric for hoteliers as it gives a clear picture of how effectively rooms are being utilised as a means of revenue generation.
 If your room revenue is low while your occupancy is high, your pricing might be off.

 If both your room revenue and occupancy are low, your hotel or hostel isn’t attracting customers and you need to find out why.
 Do you need to up the quality of service?
 Is your establishment in need of a revamp?
 Of course if you have a high room revenue and a high occupancy, then keep it up!
 Work out your room revenue per available room here.

 Average daily rate

 This is a great measure of your business’ financial health.
-Your Daily Rate is the amount of revenue which you are generating per day, per occupied room.
+Your daily rate is the amount of revenue which you are generating per day, per occupied room.
 The higher this figure, the more you are earning.
 By measuring this as an average, periods of high and low occupancy are combined together in order to give a truer figure of how much money is being generated on a daily basis.

-If this is a low figure, you need to take a serious look at what’s going on inside your business.
+If this is a low figure, you need to take a look at what’s going on inside your business.
 You should be strategising for success, so start by trying to up the results of this metric.
 Understanding this figure is essential in order to optimise financial performance.
 Calculate your average daily rate here.